All Episodes

 I like them.

-I care About them.
+I care about them.

 I want them to be successful.

-That's gonna wrap things up for today.
+That's going to wrap things up for today.

 One of the things I'm most grateful for is I get to do this show every day.